praveenst13/Experiment--04-Implementation-of-combinational-logic-using-universal-gates/README.md

-# Experiment--02-Implementation-of-combinational-logic-using-universal-gates
+# Experiment--02-Implementation-of-combinational-logic-circuit
-Implementation of combinational logic using universal-gates
+Implementation of combinational logic circuit

 ## AIM:
-To implement the given logic function verify its operation in Quartus using Verilog programming.
+To implement the given logic function and verify its operation in Quartus using Verilog programming.
 F1= A’B’C’D’+AC’D’+B’CD’+A’BCD+BC’D
 F2=xy’z+x’y’z+w’xy+wx’y+wxy